Assault In The Second Degree – Denver

 If you use a weapon against another person or use a drug to limit their ability to retaliate, you will be charged with second-degree assault.
 A “deadly weapon” can be a gun or a knife, but can also be a broken bottle or simply your fists.
 This charge is especially serious if you harmed a police officer or prison guard.

-If you have been accused of second-degree assault after a bar fight or other incident in Weld, Logan and Morgan County, contact a criminal lawyer immediately before speaking to the police.
+If you have been accused of second-degree assault after a bar fight or other incident in Weld, Logan, or Morgan County, contact a criminal lawyer immediately before speaking to the police.
 You limit our ability to defend you in court when you give a statement to the police.
-We will work to create a strong defense early on in the case in order to get your charges dismissed, work on a nonprison plea agreement or get you acquitted at a jury trial.
+We will work to create a strong defense early on in the case in order to get your charges dismissed, work on a nonprison plea agreement, or get you acquitted at a jury trial.

 The criminal defense attorneys at our office have been defending people accused of second-degree assault in Centennial and Lone Trees for over two decades.
-We fight hard.
-If you or a loved one has been charged with assault, be smart, exercise your right to remain silent, and contact an experienced criminal defense attorney at O'Malley and Sawyer, LLC for a free consultation at 303-731-0719.
-Together, we can protect your future.
+We fight for the best possible outcome.
+If you or a loved one has been charged with assault, be smart, exercise your right to remain silent, and contact an experienced criminal defense attorney at Sawyer Legal Group, LLC for a free consultation at 303-731-0719.
+Don’t talk to the police – talk to us.